AcevedoJetter/batted-ball-data-viz/README.md

 Data Visualization of the Excel file provided by the ATL Braves

-## How to run this
+## How to see the visualization

+### Locally

-If the CSV file is not available, and you only have the Excel file, please run `python3 excel-to-csv.py` and have the Excel file be named `BattedBallData.xlsx` and in the same directory as the python file.
+If the CSV file is not available, and you only have the Excel file, please run `python3 data/excel-to-csv.py` and have the Excel file be named `BattedBallData.xlsx` and in the same directory as the python file.

 After getting the data, please run a local server.
 If you are using VS Code, I recommend _Live Server_ since it is an extension.